 - 14.2.1 Internal audits are an independent check used to verify that laboratory policies and procedures continue to comply with the requirements of the quality system as defined by the NELAP standards and detailed in this QA Manual. - 14.2.2 Internal audits are conducted to encourage staff members to adopt good quality assurance practices at all levels of the organization.
 Staff members are also encouraged to use these audits as an educational opportunity. - 14.2.3 The internal audit program addresses all elements of the quality systems, including the environmental testing activities and is conducted on an annual basis. - 14.2.4 It is the responsibility of the QA Officer to plan, organize and schedule internal audits.
-Audits not conducted by the QA Officer or carried out by trained and qualified personnel who are, wherever resources permit, independent of the activity to be audited. - 14.2.5 These audits take into account reports from laboratory personnel, the outcome of recent internal audits, assessments of external auditing agencies, the results of interlaboratory comparisons or proficiency tests, changes in the volume and type of work undertaken, feedback from clients, corrective actions, and other relevant factors. - 14.2.6 Audit Findings and Corrective Actions - 14.2.6.1 When audit findings cast doubt on the effectiveness of the operations or validity of the test results, corrective actions are taken and clients are notified if investigations indicate results were affected.
-All internal audit review finding and any corrective actions that may arise from them are documented accordingly.
+Audits not conducted by the QA Officer or carried out by trained and qualified personnel who are, wherever resources permit, independent of the activity to be audited. - Technical directors of the laboratory including the Laboratory Director, Laboratory Manager and QA Officer are qualified to carry out all internal audits.
+The technical staff to include analysts, extraction personnel and ancillary officers are qualified to carry out internal audits of the laboratory commensurate to their skill level. - 14.2.5 These audits take into account reports from laboratory personnel, the outcome of recent internal audits, assessments of external auditing agencies, the results of interlaboratory comparisons or proficiency tests, changes in the volume and type of work undertaken, feedback from clients, corrective actions, and other relevant factors.

 Alpha Analytical, Inc.

 Section No.: 14.0

-Revision No.: 16.0
+Revision No.: 17.0

-Date: January, 2009
+Date: January, 2011

 Page: 2 of 16